majingshan/getdata-017-course-project/README.md

 9. transpose the data frame

-# how to run the code
+### how to run the code
 download data from here:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 extract the zip archive

-copy run_analysis.R to the root folder for extracted data
+copy run_analysis.R to the root folder of extracted data

 open R terminal

+set working directory to the data folder

 type the following command: